open-hand/choerodon/README.md

 And you can also [sign up Choerodon](https://choerodon.com.cn/#/base/register-organization) and kickstart your journey.

-# Choerodon - Open Source Multi-Cloud Integrated Platform
+# Choerodon - Open source whole value chain multi-cloud agile collaboration platform

 ![](img/choerodon-community.png)

-Choerodon is an open source mult-cloud integrated platform, which is built on open source technologies, including [Kubernetes](https://kubernetes.io/), [Istio](https://istio.io/), [knative](https://pivotal.io/knative), [Gitlab](https://about.gitlab.com/) and [Spring Cloud](https://spring.io/projects/spring-cloud), to enable integration of local and cloud environments and achieve the consistency of enterprise cloud/hybrid cloud environments.
+Choerodon is an Open source whole value chain multi-cloud agile collaboration platform, which is built on open source technologies, including [Kubernetes](https://kubernetes.io/), [Istio](https://istio.io/), [knative](https://pivotal.io/knative), [Gitlab](https://about.gitlab.com/) and [Spring Cloud](https://spring.io/projects/spring-cloud), to enable integration of local and cloud environments and achieve the consistency of enterprise cloud/hybrid cloud environments.
 By providing Lean-Agile, continuous delivery, container environments, microservices, DevOps, and other capabilities, the platform helps organizations to manage applications lifecycle, and deliver business value rapidly and frequently.

 Choerodon provides: